 Major oil companies, refining, marketing and trading companies constitute the majority of our customers for Downstream services.
 We enter into a variety of contract arrangements with our Downstream customers, including spot and time charters, contracts of affreightment, consecutive voyage contracts and, occasionally, bareboat charters.
 Our contracts are obtained through competitive bidding, or with established customers through negotiation.
 We sometimes place charters through the brokerage community, which charges a brokerage commission payable by us.
 The brokerage commissions are based on the dayrates charged to customers.
 Our ocean-going tugs and tank barges serve the northeastern U.S. coast, primarily New York Harbor, by transporting both clean and dirty petroleum products to and from refineries and distribution terminals.
 Our tugs and tank barges have also transported both clean and dirty petroleum products from refineries and distribution terminals in Puerto Rico to the Puerto Rico Electric Power Authority and to utilities located on other Caribbean islands.
 In addition, we have provided ship lightering, bunkering and docking services in these markets and are well positioned to provide such services to the increasing number of new tankers that are too large to make direct deliveries to distribution terminals and refineries.
 Also, since 2005, we have accessed new markets for our double-hulled tank barges by performing upstream services for our OSV customers in the deepwater GoM.
-Re-deploying some of our TTB equipment to the GoM provided additional market opportunities with new downstream customers.
+Re-deploying some of our Downstream equipment to the GoM provided additional market opportunities with new downstream customers.
 Our tug and tank barge fleet has also served the Great Lakes region on a seasonal basis to support increased demand for clean fuels during the summer driving season.
+During the post-Deepwater Horizon oil spill response efforts in the GoM, certain of our Downstream equipment was mobilized to serve as processing, collection and skimming vessels.